 If you're using a chocolate cake mix, add 2 tablespoons water along with the egg, just because that type of mix needs more water.

 You can stir in chocolate chips, coated candy pieces, chopped nuts, or oatmeal once the dough is formed.
 Frost the cookies, using canned frosting, or make sandwich cookies by spreading frosting between two cookies.
 These Cake Mix Cookies should be stored tightly covered at room temperature so they stay soft.

 - 1 (18-ounce) package cake mix (any flavor)

 - 1 egg

-- In a large bowl, combine the cake mix, softened butter, and egg with a mixer or with a spoon until the dry ingredients are moistened and the dough is thoroughly mixed.
-Then stir in any additions if you'd like.
+In a large bowl, combine the cake mix, softened butter, and egg with a mixer or with a spoon, until the dry ingredients are moistened and the dough is thoroughly mixed.

-- Drop the dough by rounded tablespoonfuls 2" apart onto ungreased cookie sheets.
+Drop the dough by rounded tablespoonfuls, 2-inch apart, onto an un-greased cookie sheets.

 Bake at 350 F for 9 to 12 minutes.